hanaa-mohamed/cpprelude/docs/memory.md

 bool operator!=(const slice& other) const;
 ```

 Compares the slices based on their ptr and size.
 If these two components are equal, then the slices are equal.
-Otherwise it returns a "false" indicating the inequality.
+Otherwise it returns `false` indicating the inequality.

 #### Casting Operator